Tadej Pogacar Wins COVID-Defying Tour De France

 The only COVID-19 positives touched a handful of team employees and the race director, even as infection numbers soared across the country.

-The director was back after a week of self-isolation and, in a mask, signaled the start of Sunday’s stage at Mantes-La-Jolie west of Paris with a wave of his flag through the sunroof of his car.
+The director, Christian Prudhomme, was back after a week of self-isolation.
+Wearing a mask, he signaled the start of Sunday’s stage at Mantes-La-Jolie west of Paris with a wave of his flag through the sunroof of his car.

 Mask-wearing spectators waiting for the rumble of the riders’ arrival on the handlebar-shaking cobbles of the Champs-Elysees said holding the Tour had lit up a dark year and demonstrated that the coronavirus need not bring all life to a grinding halt, if health measures are respected.
 The famous boulevard lacked its usual fervor, a victim of the virus, with the usually rows-deep crowds limited to a socially distanced maximum of 5,000 people, clumped in pens by police and barriers.

-But Pauline Bourbonnaud, a 22-year-old podiatry student, said it was nothing short of “an exploit, enormous” that the Tour succeeded in keeping riders virus-free.
+But Pauline Bourbonnaud, a 22-year-old podiatry student, said it was nothing short of “an exploit, enormous” that the Tour negotiated the epidemic with riders unscathed.
 At previous Tours, she’d been roadside when they zoomed through her region in central France.
-But this year’s postponement to September, when she was back in Paris for her studies, allowed her to soak in the finish for the first time.
+The postponement this year to September, with her back in Paris for studies, allowed her to soak in the finish for the first time.

 “It’s important to have events like this that are diverting.
 People needed the Tour after a year like this,” she said.

-One of the most enthusiastic backers of the pandemic-defying Tour was also its most powerful: French President Emmanuel Macron.
+One of the pandemic-defying Tour's most enthusiastic backers was also its most powerful: French President Emmanuel Macron.
 With his government trying to revive France’s COVID-battered economy, Macron praised the race as “the pride of the country” and an example of how it must learn to live with the virus and the restrictions it imposes.

 “Even in September, the Tour de France is magic!”
 Macron tweeted Saturday after Pogacar crushed Roglic in the time trial.